gonzow9/Semantic-IoT-Behavior/data/README.md

 converted observed flows into ACE-like behavioral primitives.

 The converted runtime ACE rows used by the final full-trace experiment are stored in `data/runtime_aces/real_traffic/`, with one CSV per device trace.
-The export contains 26 traces and 810490 retained flow rows.
+This contains 26 traces and 810490 retained flow rows.